Margaret Corbin

 Margaret Cochran Corbin (November 12, 1751 – January 16, 1800) was a woman who fought in the American Revolutionary War.
 On November 16, 1776, her husband John Corbin was one of 2,800 American soldiers defending Fort Washington in northern Manhattan from 8,000 attacking Hessian troops under British command.
 She was too nervous to let her husband go into battle alone, so she went with him.
 She was a nurse and was therefore allowed to accompany him and attend injured soldiers.

 John Corbin was on the crew of one of two cannons that the defenders deployed.
 He fell in action, so Margaret took his place and continued to work the cannon until she was seriously wounded.
 Her husband was a trained artilleryman, and she had learned by watching him; consequently, she was able to fire, clean, and aim the cannon with great speed.
 This impressed the other soldiers and was the beginning of her military career.

 Corbin became the first woman in U.S. history to receive a pension from Congress for military service, when she could no longer work due to injury and was enlisted into the Corps of Invalids.

 Early life

-Margaret Cochran was born in Western Pennsylvania on November 12, 1751 in Franklin County.
-Her parents were Irish immigrant Robert Cochran and his wife Sarah.
-In 1756, when Margaret was five years old, her parents were attacked by Indians.
-Her father was killed; her mother was kidnapped and never seen again.
-Margaret and her brother John escaped the raid because they were not at home.
+Margaret Cochran was born in Western Pennsylvania on November 12, 1751, in what is now Franklin County.
+The surname Cochran is of Irish origin anglicized from maccogaráin or Ó Cogaráin.
+Her parents were Robert Cochran, an Irish immigrant and his wife, Sarah.
+In 1756, when Margaret was five years old, her parents were attacked by Native Americans.
+Her father was killed, and her mother was kidnapped, never to be seen again — Margaret and her brother, John, escaped the raid because they were not at home.
 Margaret lived with her uncle for the rest of her childhood.

-Margaret married Virginia farmer John Corbin in 1772 when she was 21.
+In 1772, at the age of 21, Margaret married a Virginia farmer named John Corbin.